obilaniu/libgpuarray/src/gpuarray_reduction.md

 If the array reduction is sensitive to the order of the axes in `s` or to a reversal of an axis, it shall be called **sensitive**.
 Otherwise it shall be called **insensitive**.

-_Note: Actually, this definition of sensitivity might actually be equivalent to non-commutativity._
+_Note: This definition of sensitivity is close to non-commutativity, but not exactly._

 ### Computing Reductions